-Sharp cheddar or Colby Jack cheese, shredded - sharp cheddar really adds great flavor.
+Shredded cheddar cheese or Colby Jack cheese - sharp cheddar really adds great flavor.

-Bacon - thick-cut bacon, cooked and crumbled - nitrate-free, please.
+Bacon - thick-cut bacon, cooked and crumbled (nitrate-free).

-Large eggs - if you can, buy from your local farmer.
-Fresh farm eggs taste the best!
+Large eggs - Fresh farm eggs taste the best!

 Pantry Seasonings - Onion powder, garlic powder, dried thyme, and dried oregano.

 Sea salt and black pepper - just a small sprinkle of each since the cheese and bacon contain salt.